 When using UTM parameters to segment a group of visitors, you can alternate between referral sources, different campaigns and content types.

-Segmentation of your site visitors can only take you so far when it comes to personalization.
+Segmentation of your site visitors can only take you so far when it comes to personalisation.

-The next step is to make use of behavioral targeting in order to transition into a one-to-one personalized marketing strategy.
+The next step is to make use of behavioral targeting in order to transition into a one-to-one personalised marketing strategy.

 This level of targeting goes beyond traditional demographic targeting and instead attempts to capture those who perform specific on-site actions and patterns, such as: